-ITEM DESCRIPTION LOCATION \checkmark Description of drainage outlets and downstream constraints including legality of outlets (i.e. municipal drain, right-of-way, watercourse, or private property) Section 4.1, Appendix B V Analysis of available capacity in existing public infrastructure.
-Detail Design \checkmark A drawing showing the subject lands, its surroundings, the receiving watercourse, existing drainage patterns, and proposed drainage pattern.
+ITEM DESCRIPTION LOCATION $\sqrt{}$ Description of drainage outlets and downstream constraints including legality of outlets (i.e. municipal drain, right-of-way, watercourse, or private property) Section 4.1, Appendix B $\sqrt{}$ Analysis of available capacity in existing public infrastructure.
+Detail Design 1 A drawing showing the subject lands, its surroundings, the receiving watercourse, existing drainage patterns, and proposed drainage pattern.
 Detail Design

-~ Water quantity control objective (e.g. controlling post-development peak flows to pre-development level for storm events ranging from the 2 or 5 year event (dependent on the receiving sewer design) to 100 year return period); if other objectives are being applied, a rationale must be included with reference to hydrologic analyses of the potentially affected subwatersheds, taking into account long-term cumulative effects.
-Detail Design V Water quality control objective (basic, normal or enhanced level of protection based on the sensitivities of the receiving watercourse) and storage requirements.
-Detail Design \checkmark Description of the stormwater management concept with facility locations and descriptions with references and supporting information.
+Water quantity control objective (e.g. controlling post-development peak flows to pre-development level for storm events ranging from the 2 or 5 year event (dependent on the receiving sewer design) to 100 year return period); if other objectives are being applied, a rationale must be Detail Design included with reference to hydrologic analyses of the potentially affected subwatersheds, taking into account long-term cumulative effects.
+Water quality control objective (basic, normal or enhanced level of protection based on the sensitivities of the receiving watercourse) and Detail Design 1 storage requirements.
+Description of the stormwater management concept with facility V locations and descriptions with references and supporting information.
 Detail Design Set-back from private sewage disposal systems.
 N/A Watercourse and hazard lands setbacks.
-N/A Record of pre-consultation with the Ontario Ministry of Environment and the Conservation Authority that has jurisdiction on the affected watershed.
-N/A Confirm consistency with sub-watershed and Master Servicing Study, if applicable study exists.
-N/A \checkmark Storage requirements (complete with calculations) and conveyance capacity for minor events (1:5 year return period) and major events (1:100 year return period).
-Detail Design Identification of watercourses within the proposed development and how watercourses will be protected, or, if necessary, altered by the proposed development with applicable approvals.
-N/A \checkmark Calculate pre and post development peak flow rates including a description of existing site conditions and proposed impervious areas and drainage catchments in comparison to existing conditions.
-Detail Design Any proposed diversion of drainage catchment areas from one outlet to another.
-N/A V Proposed minor and major systems including locations and sizes of stormwater trunk sewers, and stormwater management facilities.
-Detail Design If quantity control is not proposed, demonstration that downstream system has adequate capacity for the post-development flows up to and including the 100-year return period storm event.
-N/A Identification of potential impacts to receiving watercourses N/A Identification of municipal drains and related approval requirements.
-N/A \checkmark Descriptions of how the conveyance and storage capacity will be achieved for the development.
-Detail Design \checkmark 100 year flood levels and major flow routing to protect proposed development from flooding for establishing minimum building elevations Detail Design V (MBE) and overall grading.
-Inclusion of hydraulic analysis including hydraulic grade line elevations.
-N/A \checkmark Description of approach to erosion and sediment control during construction for the protection of receiving watercourse or drainage corridors.
-Section 5 Identification of floodplains - proponent to obtain relevant floodplain information from the appropriate Conservation Authority.
-The proponent may be required to delineate floodplain elevations to the satisfaction of the Conservation Authority if such information is not available or if information does not match current conditions.
-N/A Identification of fill constraints related to floodplain and geotechnical investigation.
+N/A Record of pre-consultation with the Ontario Ministry of Environment and the Conservation Authority that has jurisdiction on the affected N/A watershed.
+Confirm consistency with sub-watershed and Master Servicing Study, if applicable study exists.
+N/A $\sqrt{}$ Storage requirements (complete with calculations) and conveyance capacity for minor events (1:5 year return period) and major events Detail Design (1:100 year return period).
+Identification of watercourses within the proposed development and how N1/A watercourses will be protected, or, if necessary, altered by the proposed N/A development with applicable approvals.
+Calculate pre and post development peak flow rates including a ١ ، description of existing site conditions and proposed impervious areas Detail Design and drainage catchments in comparison to existing conditions.
+Botan Booign Any proposed diversion of drainage catchment areas from one outlet to NI/A another.
+N/A Proposed minor and major systems including locations and sizes of Detail Design stormwater trunk sewers, and stormwater management facilities.
+If quantity control is not proposed, demonstration that downstream system has adequate capacity for the post-development flows up to and N/A including the 100-year return period storm event.
+14/73 Identification of potential impacts to receiving watercourses N/A Identification of municipal drains and related approval requirements.
+N/A $\sqrt{}$ Descriptions of how the conveyance and storage capacity will be Detail Design , achieved for the development.
+Detail Design √ 100 year flood levels and major flow routing to protect proposed Detail Design development from flooding for establishing minimum building elevations (MBE) and overall grading.
+Detail Design Inclusion of hydraulic analysis including hydraulic grade line elevations.
+N/A Description of approach to erosion and sediment control during construction for the protection of receiving watercourse or drainage Section 5 corridors.
+Identification of floodplains - proponent to obtain relevant floodplain information from the appropriate Conservation Authority.
+The proponent N1/A may be required to delineate floodplain elevations to the satisfaction of the Conservation Authority if such information is not available or if N/A information does not match current conditions.
+Identification of fill constraints related to floodplain and geotechnical N1/A investigation.
 N/A